-Søren Rastogi is most sought after at festivals and concert venues, both in his native Denmark as well as internationally.
-He has performed with conductors such as Christian Mandeál, Douglas Bostock, Benjamin Shwartz, Mathias Aeschbacher, Ilan Volkov, Ed Spanjaard, Jayce Ogren, Peter Feranec and Thomas Søndergaard in piano concertos by Mozart (K. 466, K. 491, K. 451, K. 488)) Schumann, Stravinsky, Bernstein og Gershwin.
+The pianist Søren Rastogi is most sought after at festivals and concert venues, both in his native Denmark as well as internationally.
+He has performed with conductors such as Christian Mandeál, Douglas Bostock, Christian Kluxen, Benjamin Shwartz, Mathias Aeschbacher, Ed Spanjaard, Jayce Ogren, Peter Feranec and Thomas Søndergaard in piano concertos by Mozart (K. 466, K. 491, K. 451, K. 488), Schumann, Stravinsky, Bernstein og Gershwin.
 In 2023, a CD will be released on Dacapo Records with Søren Rastogi as a soloist in the first recording of Paul von Klenau’s piano concerto with Singapore Symphony Orchestra and conductor Hans Graf.

 In 2006, he was appointed “Artist in Residence” by The Round Tower of Copenhagen and the Danish National Radio.
-Included was a broadcasted concert series with five concerts as a soloist, chamber musician, and accompanist.
-His concerts have numerous times been broadcasted in the EBU.
+Included was a broadcasted concert series with five concerts as a soloist, chamber musician and accompanist.
+His concerts have numerously broadcasted in the EBU.